jordan9724/Photo-Editor/README.md

    _myTextureEditorVariable.AddCommand(new Filter(Filters.Sepia));  // Adds a sepia filter
    _myTextureEditorVariable.AddCommand(new GaussianBlur(2));        // Next, blurs the image

-   // Call "GetTexture2D" to attain the new texture RendererToManipulate.sharedMaterial.mainTexture = _myTextureEditorVariable.GetTexture2D();
+   // Call "GetTexture2D" to get the new texture RendererToManipulate.sharedMaterial.mainTexture = _myTextureEditorVariable.GetTexture2D();
 }
 ```